AR-js-org/AR.js-Docs/docs/index.md

 - Location Based feature is only available on A-Frame
 - Location Based can work with A-Frame up to version 0.9.2.
 Compatibility with A-Frame v1.0.0 is work in progress.

-## Always deploy under https
+### Always deploy under https

 Accessing to the phone camera or to camera GPS sensors, due to major browsers restrictions, can be done only under https websites.

+All the examples you will see, and all AR.js web apps in general, have to be run on a server.
+You can use local server or deploy the static web app on the web.

-Please, always run your examples on secure connections or localhost.
+Please, always run your examples on secure connections servers or localhost.
 [Github Pages](https://pages.github.com/) is a great way to have free and live websites under https.

 ## Getting started